-Call them myths, wishful thinking, or ideas born from inexperience, either way there are beliefs that executives, managers and even some developing implementers have about implementation that can be major roadblocks to success.
-I outline those I've seen most often in my twenty-years as an implementer, as well as some of the factors that help to distinguish myth from reality.
+Call them myths, wishful thinking, or ideas born from inexperience, either way there are beliefs that executives, managers and even some developing implementers have about change implementation that can be major roadblocks to success.
+I outline those I've seen most often in my twenty-years as a change implementer, as well as some of the factors that help to distinguish myth from reality.

 A word of advice, if you hear these myths spoken as truth in your organization, challenge them.
 Success will be that much harder to achieve otherwise.

 Myth: You can implement at a "high-level" based the "big picture".

 If you are fuzzy on the answers to these two questions — "Why are we doing it?" and "What is IT, exactly, that we are implementing?" — success will be hard to define, let alone achieve.
 A skilled implementer will work with leaders, stakeholders and the implementation team to put the necessary flesh on the bones of an idea, before the physical actions of implementing are undertaken.
 In fact, one literature review of implementation frameworks found that MOST of the activities that support successful implementation, take place prior to the start of the actual implementation (Meyers, 2012).

 Myth: Technical skill = Change Implementation skill.

 The person with the most technical knowledge about what you are implementing, may not be the best person to lead the change implementation of it.
 Implementation is a separate skill set, which requires deep abilities in a variety of areas such as project management, communications, measurement and engagement.
 If your technical expert also has these capabilities, great.
 If not, you may be in for a bumpy ride.